 What It Does: Strengthens muscles in the front of your chest and tones biceps

 How to Do It: Sitting on a mat or rug, hold a dumbbell in each hand as you roll onto your back.
-Bend your legs, keeping your knees pointing toward the ceiling and both feet flat on the floor about two feet from your butt and hip-width apart.
+Bend your legs, keeping your knees pointing toward the ceiling and both feet flat on the floor about two feet from your buttocks and hip-width apart.
 Raise the dumbbells above your chest, retaining a slight bend in your elbows.
 Inhale and draw your elbows down toward the floor without touching it, and then exhale, pressing them back up to the original position above your chest.
 Repeat 10 times; complete two to three sets.

 Use lighter weights if you’re having trouble completing a few reps.

 Be careful not to… hold the dumbbells over your face.
 Make sure your hands are above your chest to ensure that those muscles are being worked.

 The Bent Arm Pullover

 How to Do It: Grab one dumbbell and lay flat on your back on a mat or rug.
 Lift the dumbbell above your chest, grasping the weight on each end so your palms are against the outsides of the dumbbell.
 Keep your elbows bent slightly throughout the exercise.
 Move your arms backward over your head and then pull the weight back to your starting position.
 Repeat 12 times; complete three sets.

 Use a lighter weight if you’re having trouble pulling the weight back up.

 Be careful not to… move too fast.
 The key to properly engaging your shoulders is moving the weight in a controlled motion.